 Nominating and Governance Committee.
-Our Nominating and Governance Committee met two times during fiscal 2019.
-This committee currently has three members: Dr. Langer (chair), Dr. Henderson, and Ms. Phanstiel.
-This committee's role and responsibilities are set forth in the Nominating and Governance Committee's written charter and include evaluating and making recommendations to the full Board as to the size and composition of the Board and its committees, identifying and evaluating potential candidates and recommending the director nominees for election, developing and recommending corporate governance guidelines applicable to us, and reviewing and approving potential or actual conflicts of interest between our executive officers or members of the Board.
-The committee also oversees the annual Board performance evaluations, which may be submitted anonymously at the discretion of the director concerned, as well as our policy on plurality voting for director elections, which is described in "Proposal 1 - Election of Directors" of this proxy statement.
-The Board of Directors has determined that all members of the Nominating and Governance Committee qualify as independent under the definition promulgated by Nasdaq.
+Our Nominating and Governance Committee met four times during fiscal 2020.
+This committee currently has four members: Dr. Langer (chair), Dr. Henderson, Ms. Phanstiel, and Ms. Reitan.
+This committee's role and responsibilities are set forth in the Nominating and Governance Committee's written charter and include evaluating and making recommendations to the full Board as to the size and composition of the Board and its committees, identifying and evaluating potential candidates and recommending the director nominees for election, developing and recommending corporate governance guidelines applicable to the Board, and reviewing and approving potential or actual conflicts of interest between our executive officers or members of the Board.
+The committee also oversees the annual Board performance evaluations, which may be submitted anonymously at the discretion of the director concerned.
+In adding new directors to the Board, the Nominating and Governance Committee engages a nationally recognized search firm to identify and help evaluate candidates.
+This process helps attract qualified and independent directors, as shown in the recent additions to the Board.